lipingZLP/my-hobbies/docs/rest-api.md

 ## GET `/hobbies/latest`

-Return the latest 30th posts from people you follow
+Return the latest 30th posts from people you follow.
+Add `?page=2` to list hobbies from the second page.

 ```json
 {